seansawyer/metal/README.md

 Finally, start metal (e.g., `application:start(metal).`) along with any applications associated with your logging library, and you are good to go.

+## Notes for those using both Lager and Metal parse transforms ##

+* You must use the per-file `-compile` attributes rather than the compiler option attribute for now.
+Sorry!
+* When adding parse transforms, be sure to add `metal_transform` __before__ `lager_transform`.
+* Don't skip `metal_transform`.
+If you do, Lager's parse transform won't see any calls to Lager, and you'll lose its nice short-circuiting when the requested level is not enabled.

 ## Writing your own log_backend ##

 More info on this soon, but you can probably figure it out by looking at the modules listed above.